Emergent Manifold Separability during Reasoning in Large Language Models: Limitations

 \section{Limitations}

-Our study uses a synthetic Boolean logic task, which offers precise structural control but lacks the ambiguity of natural language.
-It remains for future works to see if the rigid pulse dynamics we observed transfer to unstructured domains or larger models (e.g., 70B+ parameters) with wider residual streams.
-Additionally, our reliance on Manifold Capacity assumes the model primarily uses linear separability for internal steps.
-While the Linear Representation Hypothesis is common, LMs may also rely on non-linear geometries that our current metrics do not fully capture.
+Our deepest mechanistic analyses (spatiotemporal localization, hyperplane directions, attention) rely on the Boolean tree task, which is symbolic and parametric and gives us the structural control needed for those analyses.
+The eligibility task and the additional models extend the central pulse and recall observation beyond that controlled setting, but they are still small-to-medium open-weight models on tasks that have a fixed compositional tree.
+Whether the same dynamics persist on open-ended reasoning tasks such as competition math or program synthesis, and on larger models with wider residual streams (e.g., 70B+ parameters), remains to be tested.
+Our reliance on Manifold Capacity also assumes the model primarily uses linear separability for internal steps.
+While the Linear Representation Hypothesis is well supported empirically, LLMs may also rely on non-linear computations that our current metrics do not fully capture; the divergence we report between capacity and probe accuracy is informative regardless, but it does not rule out additional non-linear structure.